 The last major difference is the size of the chainring and the crank arm.
 Being shorter and smaller, the Gecko is required to have a shorter crank arm (to keep the pedals from hitting the ground when turning), but also has a smaller chainring.
 Compared to the woom 2, the Gecko’s is significantly smaller, while it is only slightly smaller than the ByK’s.
 The smaller chainring of the Gecko makes it easier to start to pedal, but in turn, does not allow the child to pedal as fast.

-The smallest and the greatest 12″ bike on the market.
+The smallest 12″ bike on the market, and boasts incredible quality.
 Too small for most preschoolers in size 5 clothes and up (the 16-inch Hedgehog is a better choice), the Gecko is best suited for young balance bike graduates who are ready to ride!